Licentiate (canonical degree): Licentiate in Philosophy (Ph.L.)

-Licentiate in Moral Theology (L.M.T.)
+Licentiate in Moral Theology (M.T.L.)

 The Licentiate in Moral Theology is a postgraduate ecclesiastical degree conferred by pontifical universities and faculties, emphasizing advanced study and scholarly research in moral theology within the Catholic tradition.

 The degree builds upon foundational theological training, typically requiring a Bachelor of Sacred Theology (STB) or an equivalent degree such as a Master of Divinity (M.Div.) as a prerequisite.
 The program usually spans two years of full-time study and includes advanced coursework in areas such as ethical theory, Catholic social teaching, bioethics, moral philosophy, and theological anthropology.
 In addition to formal classes, the curriculum incorporates seminars, guided readings, and practical applications of moral reasoning in both ecclesial and contemporary contexts.

 A key requirement of the licentiate is the completion of a research thesis, which must demonstrate original scholarly work and critical engagement with contemporary moral issues such as medical ethics, social justice, sexuality, and environmental stewardship.

 The Licentiate in Moral Theology qualifies graduates to teach theology, particularly moral theology, in Catholic seminaries, pontifical universities, and other accredited theological institutions.
 It also prepares individuals to advise bishops, church leaders, and Catholic organizations on complex ethical matters, and contributes to Catholic engagement in public moral discourse.

 The degree is especially relevant for those pursuing ecclesiastical careers, such as seminary formators, diocesan ethicists, and members of theological commissions, and may also serve as a stepping stone toward the Doctor of Sacred Theology (STD).